3CordGuy/listen-up/README.md

 ## About

-**Listen Up** is a very rudimentary webhook listening platform that will display your `POST` requests to endpoints in realtime.
-This is meant to be useful for prototyping and developing webhooks.
+**Listen Up** is a very rudimentary webhook listening platform that will display your `POST` requests to generated endpoints in realtime.
+This is meant to be useful for prototyping and developing [webhooks](https://en.wikipedia.org/wiki/Webhook).

-You can run it locally and tunnel your requests to port 3030 to see them come through.
+You can run it locally and tunnel your requests (using [ngrok](https://ngrok.com/)) to port 3030 to see them come through.
 Or you can deploy it to a platform like hosting platform (I recommend [Zeit Now](https://zeit.co/now)).

 You can preview or try the [demo here](https://listenup.now.sh) courtesy of Zeit. :)